Kindergarten - Fifth Grade

 The elementary years are a time of growth and development for your child during which many lifelong habits and attitudes are established.

 Regardless of the subject or activity, nurturing a positive self-concept and cultivating a love and enthusiasm for learning are crucial during these formative years.
 This is why, at The Highlands School, we will pay special attention to the unique talents, temperament, and circumstances of your child.
-Small class sizes and a family-like atmosphere will allow your child to receive a genuine education in response to his or her strengths and needs.
+A family-like atmosphere will allow your child to receive a genuine education in response to his or her strengths and needs.

 The language arts curriculum encompasses the areas of vocabulary, spelling, grammar, reading, literature, composition, listening, public speaking, and handwriting.
 Emphasis on building grammar and vocabulary proficiency will assist your child in the acquisition of effective communication skills.
 Extensive phonics work is used to develop a strong foundation for word attack, decoding, and spelling skills.
 We introduce our students to the world of literature through all genres such as poetry, novels, and short stories.
 Reading comprehension, composition, and public speaking are the primary focuses of instruction at the intermediate level.